 Some services, such as Google AdWords, help by automatically providing this information within a user’s dashboard.
 However, there may be times when the business wants to know how to perform the formula on their own.

 Outside of the standard conversion rate formula, the cost per conversion is important to know as well.
 This builds slightly on the standard formula.
 The cost per conversion begins with identifying the cost per click.

 Conversion Cost Explained

-Every time someone clicks on the advertisement the business is charged an established fee.
-Sometimes this fee will vary based on the current rate for which Google (or other advertise services) charge based on the keyword.
-To begin the formula, it’s necessary to identify the current cost per click.
+Every time someone clicks on the advertisement the business is charged an advertising fee.
+Sometimes this fee will vary based on the current rate for which Google charges based on the keyword.

 From here, the user needs to multiply the cost per click by the number of clicks.
 If, for example, the cost per click is £0.50 and 1,000 users clicked on the advertisement, it cost the company a total of £500 to generate the conversions.